 God Takes the Initiative

-Because of God’s love for us, and because of our helpless condition, God took the initiative in providing a way of salvation for us.
+Because of God’s love for us, and because of our helpless condition, God took the initiative to provide a way of salvation for us.
 John 3:16-18 is one of the clearest expressions of what God has done for us.

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.
 Whoever believes in him is not condemned, but whoever does not believe stands condemned already because they have not believed in the name of God’s one and only Son.